precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 ### CentOS 8

+(The same instructions apply also to Rocky Linux 8)

 This system requires to install some tools in a fixed order.

 1. First, make sure that a few common dependencies are installed.